 “Never stop testing, and your advertising will never stop improving,” said David Ogilvy, known as “The Father of Advertising” the “Original Mad Man”.

-Even our best-performing publishing partners—who publish on multiple platforms, run several premium membership websites, and have helped define our pricing best practices—will see a drop in paid memberships when they stop testing.
-I told this to a premium content partner who went from having some of the highest conversion rates of our partners to having our worst performing rates, and we believed the culprit was a lack of membership offer testing with new offers, like a 30-day free trial.
+Even our best-performing publishing partners—who publish on multiple platforms, run several premium membership websites, and have helped define our pricing best practices—will see a drop in paid subscriptions or memberships when they stop testing.
+I told this to a premium content partner who went from having some of the highest conversion rates of our partners to having our worst performing rates, and we believed the culprit was a lack of subscription and membership offer testing with new offers, like a low-priced intro offer.

 As Ogilvy made known, when you stop testing offers and creative, they fatigue.
 It’s that simple.

-In response, we launched a high-frequency Six Sigma email spotlight program focused on selling more premium memberships.
+In response, we launched a high-frequency Six Sigma email program focused on selling more premium memberships.
 We increased the number of promotional spotlights from the standard 2-3X per week to 5X per week and introduced editorially-driven creative to alternate between offer-driven creative.
-We saw a 70% increase in their TOPX (total orders per 10K email subscribers) from this program.
+We saw a 70% increase in their NOPX (new orders per 10K email subscribers) from this program.

-The email campaigns for this particular content partner are planned and measured in 2-week cycles, where we identify the 5 best performing spotlights and the 5 worst performing spotlights in a given 2-week cycle.
-We keep the 5 winners and include them in the next 2-week email cycle, and we replace the 5 losers with brand new creative.
+The email campaigns are typically planned and measured in one-month cycles, where we identify the best performing spotlights and the worst performing spotlights in a given month-long cycle.
+We keep the winners and include them in the next month-long email cycle, and we replace the losers with brand new creative.

-Meanwhile, we also tested the offer.
-For example, for this particular partner, we ran one offer for 4 weeks and we ran a different offer for the next 4 weeks.
-The reason we did sequential testing is because of the multi-device nature in which our consumers engage with our content.
+Meanwhile, we also test the offer.
+For example, for this particular partner, we ran one offer for one month and we ran a different offer the next month.
+The reason we do sequential testing is because of the multi-device nature in which our consumers engage with our content.

 In sequential testing, there is a control for each odd numbered month of the year and a separate control for each even month of the year where we follow the protocols described.